Why Do I Binge Eat Sweets? A Salt Lake City Binge Eating Therapist Explains

 There’s nothing wrong with eating sweets.
 I need to be clear about that from the start.
-Binging on sweets and not just overeating occasionally I can imagine might be causing you some problems.
-I’ve heard people make jokes about how they wish they could binge on something “healthy” like vegetables but they don’t, they binge on carbohydrates and foods considered “sweets”.
+Binging on sweets and not just overeating occasionally, I can imagine, might be causing you some problems.
+I’ve heard people make jokes about how they wish they could binge on something “healthy” like vegetables, but they don’t; they binge on carbohydrates and foods considered “sweets”.
 The reason for this is that biologically our bodies are wired to seek high-energy foods after dieting and restriction.
 Foods like sweets also trigger the reward system of the brain.
-While it may seem frustrating, cravings for these types of foods is normal.
+While it may seem frustrating, cravings for these types of foods are normal.
 Let’s talk more about why that is and how binge eating disorder treatment can help if you’re stuck in a cycle of binging.

 Emotional Eating: